YOURLS/website/blog/2013-02-11-yourls-1-6-translators-wanted.md

 ---
-title: "YOURLS 1.6 : translators wanted !"
+title: 'YOURLS 1.6 : translators wanted !'
 authors:
   - ozh
 categories:
-  - "announcement"
+  - 'announcement'
-  - "plans"
+  - 'plans'
 tags:
-  - "1-6"
+  - '1-6'
-  - "translation"
+  - 'translation'
 ---

 Change of plans for **YOURLS 1.6**.
 According to the RoadMap and previous posts here, the upcoming version 1.6 of YOURLS would introduce a new DB schema.
 But plans are made to be changed!